heliflieger/a-culfw/README.md

 ### Fork of a-culfw
 from heliflieger/a-culfw

-Goal is to implement Software Serial Stacking for the nanoCUL
+SSCUL - Goal is to implement Software Serial Stacking for the nanoCUL - Works but has receive Problems because of SoftwareSerial Interrupts

+a644p - Works on an Atmel AVR 644p - with SCC support

+I2CCUL - Allow communication over I2C as Slave instead UART - WIP

 # Alternative culfw for cul devices
 ___